Why was the Tribunal created?

 The Tribunal was established to protect public servants who report wrongdoing from reprisals.

 Who are the members of the Tribunal?

-The Tribunal is currently chaired by the Honourable Martine St-Louis, Judge of the Federal Court.
-She was appointed Chairperson on December 21, 2016.
-The Honourable Peter Annis, Judge of the Federal Court and the Honourable Frank Marrocco, Associate Chief Justice to the Ontario Superior Court of Justice, are the other two members of the Tribunal.
+The Tribunal is currently chaired by the Honourable Martine St-Louis, a judge of Federal Court.
+She was appointed Chairperson on December 21, 2016 for a term of five years.
+Her appointment has been renewed until February 24, 2027.
+The Honorable Elizabeth Walker and the Honorable Ann Marie McDonald, both also Judges of the Federal Court, are the two other current members of the Tribunal.